-- Centre is unable to access or manage the distribution of results to candidates, or to facilitate postresults services - Centres to contact awarding organisations about alternative options
+Centre is unable to access or manage the distribution of results to candidates, or to facilitate postresults services

-• Exams Office to have multiple ways to distribute results.
+- Exams Officer to have multiple ways to distribute results.
 Through student portal, email and post.
-If all of these fail, the centre will contact the awarding organisations for advice
+If all of these fail, the centre will contact the awarding organisations for advice/alternative options - Make arrangements to coordinate access to post-results services from an alternative venue